 Scientific Merit of Proposed Research: Is the research plan comprehensive and well thought out?
 Does the proposed research program demonstrate innovation, creativity, and feasibility?
-Will it have a significant impact on the field of cancer research?
 Will it expand the boundaries of cancer research beyond traditional methodology by incorporating novel and interdisciplinary techniques?
+Does the research program integrate with and/or increase collaborative research efforts and relationships at the nominating institution?

-Relevance of PI's Research: Is the proposed research likely to have a significant impact on reducing the burden of cancer in the near term, or address unique aspects of the burden of cancer in Texas.
+Relevance of PI's Research: Is the proposed research likely to have a significant impact on reducing the burden of cancer in the near term, or address unique aspects of the burden of cancer in Texas?
 Does the research contribute to basic, translational, clinical, or population-based cancer research?

-Research Environment: Does the institution have the necessary facilities, expertise, and resources to support the PI's research?
+Research Environment: Does the institution have the necessary facilities, expertise, and resources to support the PI's research program?
 Is there evidence of strong institutional support?
 Will the PI be free of major administrative/clinical responsibilities so that he or she can focus on maintaining and enhancing his or her research program?
-Will the PI be provided with adequate professional development opportunities to grow as a leader?